-During fiscal 2021, NJNG added 7,854 new customers.
-NJNG expects these new customer additions, and those customers who added additional natural gas services to their premises to contribute approximately \$5.6 million to utility gross margin during fiscal 2022.
-NJNG also added 8,349 and 9,711 new customers during the fiscal years ended September 30, 2020 and 2019, respectively.
+During fiscal 2022, 2021 and 2020, NJNG added 7,808, 7,854 and 8,349 new customers, respectively.
+NJNG expects new customer additions, and those customers who added additional natural gas services to their premises to contribute approximately \$6.5 million of incremental Utility Gross Margin on an annualized basis.

-NJNG continues to expect to add approximately 28,000 to 30,000 new customers during the three-year period of fiscal 2022 to 2024.
-Based on information from municipalities and developers, as well as external industry analysts and management's experience, NJNG estimates that approximately 63 percent of the growth will come from new construction markets and 37 percent from customer conversions to natural gas from other fuel sources.
-This new customer and conversion growth would increase utility gross margin under NJNG's base rates by approximately \$6.2 million annually, as calculated under NJNG's CIP tariff.
-See the Natural Gas Distribution Segment Operating Results section that follows for a definition and further discussion of utility gross margin.
+NJNG expects its new customer annual growth rate to be approximately 1.6 percent.
+Based on information from municipalities and developers, as well as external industry analysts and management's experience, NJNG estimates that approximately 65 percent of the growth will come from new construction markets and 35 percent from customer conversions to natural gas from other fuel sources.
+This new customer and conversion growth would increase Utility Gross Margin under NJNG's base rates by approximately \$7.7 million annually, as calculated under NJNG's CIP tariff.